-Oral flucloxacillin 1g 6 hourly for 5 days duration OR (if previous anaphylaxis or other life-threatening penicillin allergy concern) oral doxycycline 100 mg 12 hourly for 5 days duration.
+- Oral flucloxacillin 1g 6 hourly for 5 days duration OR (if previous anaphylaxis or other life-threatening penicillin allergy concern) oral doxycycline 100 mg 12 hourly for 5 days duration.

-Note

-Doxycycline: Do not co-administer with iron.
-Stop/withhold other cation-containing products (including calcium, calcium containing nutritional supplements, magnesium, aluminium, zinc or sucralfate) until doxycycline course is complete.
-If concomitant administration necessary then give the cation-containing product at least 2 hours before or after doxycycline.
+Note: If on cation (including calcium, calcium containing nutritional supplements, magnesium) ensure spaced ≥2 hours from doxycycline or withhold for treatment duration.
+Withhold iron if on doxycycline.
 See British National Formulary (BNF) for other interactions.